daniel-araujo/proctal/README.rst

 Found a bug or want to contribute code?
 Feel free to create an issue or send a pull request on GitHub_.

-You can also report bugs privately to bugs@proctal.io.
+You can also report bugs to bugs@proctal.io.

 License